adap/flower/doc/source/example-walkthrough-pytorch-mnist.rst

 Flower Client
 -------------

 Next, let's take a look at the *run-clients.sh* file.
-You will see that it contains a main loop that starts a set of *clients*.
+You will see that it contains the main loop that starts a set of *clients*.

 .. code-block:: bash